Technician Jobs at University of Utah with Visa Sponsorship

 Which visa types are commonly used for Technician roles at University of Utah?

-University of Utah supports several visa categories for Technician positions, including H-1B, E-3 for Australian nationals, TN for Canadian and Mexican nationals in eligible occupations, J-1 for exchange-based appointments, and F-1 OPT or CPT for current students.
+University of Utah supports several visa categories for Technician positions, including H-1B, E-3 visa for Australian nationals, TN visa for Canadian and Mexican nationals in eligible occupations, J-1 visa for exchange-based appointments, and F-1 OPT or CPT for current students.
 Immigrant pathways including EB-2 and EB-3 are also available for longer-term technical staff, particularly in research-intensive roles.

 What qualifications or experience are expected for Technician roles at University of Utah?